 Maybe you have sweet potatoes in your pantry that are starting to lose their appeal, but you don’t know what to do with them.

+The base consists of four parts.
 Now that you’ve scoured your fridge and pantry, you know what ingredients you have to work with.
 This will make the rest of the process much easier.

 Vegetables in the allium family include garlic, onions, shallots, leeks, and scallions (also called green onions).
 These ingredients are a great, easy way to build flavor in your dish.